Banksea-Finance/banksea-oracle-example/README.md

 # Banksea Oracle Example
-This repo is an example guiding you to use the banksea oracle in your program
+This repo is an example guiding you to use the banksea oracle in your program.

 ## Environment Setup